joshdoman/multisig-backup/README.md

 3. Each share is encrypted with ChaCha20-Poly1305, using the SHA256 hash of the corresponding xpub, the encrypted data in (1), and the share index as the key.
 4. The encrypted data is Base64 encoded, concatenated with the stripped descriptor, and inscribed publicly on Bitcoin, ensuring that the descriptor can always be recovered as long as the user has `k` keys.

 In addition, each pair of master fingerprints is hashed with SHA256, and the first four bytes are appended to the final output.
-This data is not necessary for decryption, but it preserves user privacy and improves the user experience, by making it easier to index and recover the encrypted data.
+This data is not necessary for decryption, but it preserves user privacy and improves the user experience, by making it easy to index and recover the encrypted data.

 #### Additional details
 1. The random seed is derived from 128 bits of entropy using HKDF without a salt.
 The shamir shares are generated from this 128 bits of entropy.
 2. A zero nonce is used when encrypting the plaintext and the shamir shares.
 This is safe because each key is guaranteed to be unique, even if an xpub appears multiple times in the descriptor or the descriptor is encrypted more than once.
-3. In the plaintext, the xfps appear first followed by the xpubs, in the order that they appear in the descriptor.
+3. In the plaintext of the encrypted data, the xfps appear first followed by the xpubs, in the order that they appear in the descriptor.

 ### Recovery
 To recover the encrypted descriptor, the user inputs two master fingerprints (xfps) and presses "Recover."
 This sends the first four bytes of the SHA256 hash of the sorted xfps to a server, which returns the `inscriptionIds` matching this xfp pair.
 This server continuously indexes the blockchain, using the open source indexer available at [multisig-recovery](https://github.com/joshdoman/multisig-recovery).
-The encrypted descriptor(s) are then fetched from [ordinals.com](https://ordinals.com).
+The encrypted descriptor(s) are then fetched from an `ord` server.
+The default is [ordinals.com](https://ordinals.com).

 ### Decryption
 Decryption occurs through the following steps:
 1. The user inputs the encrypted descriptor and at least `k` xpubs.
-If necessary, the user computes the xpubs using their `k` seeds and the derivation paths in the stripped descriptor.
+The user derives the xpubs using their `k` seeds and the derivation paths in the descriptor template.
 2. The threshold `k` and key count `n` are extracted from the stripped descriptor.
-3. The encrypted shamir shares and encrypted data are extracted from the input, using the descriptor template to calculate the byte count of each.
+3. The encrypted shamir shares and encrypted data are extracted from the encrypted descriptor, using the descriptor template to calculate the byte count of each.
 4. Each share is optimistically decrypted using the provided xpubs.
 5. If `k` shares are decrypted, they are combined to recover the seed, and the seed is used to decrypt the list of xfps and xpubs.
-6. Once decrypted, the xfps and xpubs are inserted back into the stripped descriptor, matching their original order.
+6. Finally, the xfps and xpubs are inserted back into the descriptor in their original order.

 ## Getting the descriptor